 - San Diego County Public Health services as mandated by federal and state laws

-At a minimum, lists of your ongoing health conditions, medications, and allergies are shared with other participating network providers.
-Your lab and procedure results and doctor’s notes can be exchanged with some HIE participants, but not with all.
+At a minimum, lists of your ongoing health conditions, medications, and allergies are shared with other participating providers.
+Your lab and procedure results and physician notes can be exchanged with some but not all health information exchange participants.

 Opting Out of the Health Information Exchange

-- Contact the UC San Diego Health Medical Records office during business hours (Monday-Friday, 9:00-4:00).
+- Contact a staff member at the UC San Diego Health Medical Records office during business hours at 619-543-5707

 - Print out and complete a Health Information Exchange Opt-Out Form (English |